 The jury then proceeded to award damages.
 Ultimately, the jury ordered the defendant to pay the plaintiff $1.7 million for compensatory damages arising from the “emotional distress, pain and suffering” she endured as a result of the supervisor's harassment.
 The jury awarded an additional $11.7 million in punitive damages to punish the defendant for its failure to properly deal with the situation.

 Now, here is where the law conflicts with the jury.
 Title VII caps the amount of compensatory and punitive damages a plaintiff may receive to $300,000.
 This means the punitive damage award must be reduced to that amount, since the NYSHRL does not allow for any recovery of punitive damages.
 As for the compensatory damages, the plaintiff may still be able to receive the full $1.7 million, as the NYSHRL permits such damages and, unlike Title VII, imposes no cap.

 Stand Up to Sexual Harassment in the Workplace

 Regardless of the final amount of money the plaintiff in the case above receives, the jury's verdict sends a clear message that sexual harassment will not be tolerated in New York.
 If you have been forced to endure a hostile work environment, you should speak with a qualified New York City employment law attorney who can advise you of your rights.
-Call the Law Offices of White, Nisar & Hilferty, LLP, at (646) 760-6493 to speak with a member of our team today.
+Call the Law Offices of Mahir S. Nisar, Attorney at Law, at (646) 760-6493 to speak with a member of our team today.